zeus-fyi/zeus/README.md

 5. Ingresses

 Not every possible field type is supported in the MVP version, but the most common ones are.
-StatefulSets are still undergoing setup of end to end integration testing.

 ### Upcoming Features Overview